 Yellowstone is a transformative place.
 We hear over and over from employees about how this place changed their life.
 The people they met and the adventures they had can last a lifetime.
-One such impacted employee is Ricky Harney.
-Ricky came to Yellowstone five years ago from New York to embark on a new adventure.
-During that time he has gained a lot of insight into Yellowstone and his own life.
-His inspirational story is one that he often shares with our employees and was kind enough to be share with our guests as well:
+One such impacted former employee is Ricky Harney.
+Ricky came to Yellowstone in 2011 from New York to embark on a new adventure.
+During that time he gained a lot of insight into Yellowstone and his own life.
+His inspirational story is one he was kind enough to share:

 “You may not realize it, but this is a pivotal moment in your life.
 Many years from now, you will look back on your life and be at peace with the decisions you have made, or you will not.
 Life is merely a series of moments; some good, some bad, some extraordinary.
 It is up to you to decide which of the three will dominate your memories.

 I moved to Yellowstone as a last ditch effort to find happiness in an otherwise mundane life.
 I had a great job, a house, and lots of toys.
 What I didn’t have was happiness, passion, or purpose.

 Then the strangest thing happened.
 I did find happiness.
 I found my peace in nature, my passion in photography, and my home in Yellowstone.

 I read an article some years ago written by a hospice nurse.
 She asked each of her terminally ill patients the same question,